JERPz/JitJai-Journal/README.md

 ## 🧾 Notes

-* The first run might take a few minutes as Docker pulls required images.
+* The first run might take a few minutes as Docker pulls the required images.
 * If the browser doesn’t open automatically, visit: [http://localhost:8501](http://localhost:8501)
 * To stop the app and containers, press `Ctrl+C` and run: